MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/profile-picture-not-showing.md

 ms.date: 07/17/2024
 ---

-# Profile picture not showing in SharePoint Online
+# Profile picture isn't shown in SharePoint Online

 Your SharePoint Online profile picture isn't displayed on SharePoint sites or in People web parts.
 To get your profile picture displayed, try the following resolution.